ory/docs/docs/ecosystem/contributing.md

 :::info

-This section currently only applies to Ory Kratos and Ory Keto.
-Ory Hydra is currently using an approach that doesn't rely on fizz migrations.
-Please discuss with maintainers before making changes to Ory Hydra SQL schemata.
+This section only applies to Ory Kratos and Ory Keto.
+Ory Hydra is using an approach that doesn't rely on fizz migrations.
+Please discuss with maintainers before making changes to the Ory Hydra SQL schemata.

 :::